rstrube/rstrube.github.io/docs/development/cleaner-code-through-inverted-logic.md

     I realize this business logic is a little ridiculous.
 Don't focus too much on the business logic, but rather the way we implement it.

-## Traditional "Happy-Path" Logic Flow Example
+## Nested "Happy-Path" Logic Flow Example

 This first example shows a more traditional "happy-path" logic flow.
 It follow the rule of only having a single `return`.